-It is very important that you tell us about any changes in your circumstances within 21 days of the change taking place.
+You must tell us about any changes in your circumstances within 21 days of the change taking place.

-Changes you must tell us about:
+Changes you must tell us about include:

 - you or anyone living with you gets a job (no matter how many hours they work), changes their job or leaves their job

 - you or anyone living with you receives any pension